Jacked-PHP/jacked-server/Readme.md

 php artisan migrate
 ```

+> **IMPORTANT:** notice that this service acts as a FastCGI client, that means it behaves by default with www-data permissions.
+That said, all files that it needs to read/write needs the proper permissions.

 ## FastCGI Proxy

 This server proxy the request to a FastCGI Socket or TCP service.
-IT is capable of serving WordPress websites, advanced Laravel applications or even single PHP files if needed.
+IT is capable of serving advanced Laravel applications, WordPress websites or even single PHP files if needed.
 It can serve HTTPS and HTTP.
+It comes with WebSockets support out of the box available in the same port as the HTTP server, with messages routed via [Socket Conveyor](https://socketconveyor.com).

 The `jacked:server` command, part of the Jacked Server service, provides a CLI interface to start the OpenSwoole server to serve your website via FastCGI proxy.

-### Signature

-The command can be invoked using:
+## Command

+**Signature**

+You start the server by invoked:

 ```
 php artisan jacked:server